akern40/ndarray-design/README.md

 }
 ```
 which leads to `'a` being an unconstrained lifetime parameter, which the Rust compiler will inform you is not allowed.
+So a lifetime-generic reference type fails to meet one of our first criteria: being the `Deref` target for the owning type.

-So, until custom DSTs and fat pointers are possible, `ndarray` must continue to have both a reference type and a separate view type.
+So, until custom DSTs and fat pointers are possible, `ndarray` must continue to have both a reference type (for `deref`) and a separate view type (for non-owning but non-reference arrays).

 > [!TIP]
 > `ndarray` must define a non-owning view type which can represent a look into a subset of an owning type, reference type, or another view type.